fug1t1ve/Qil-fuzz/README.md

 # Qil-fuzz
 A Simple coverage-guided snapshot fuzzer, written in Python.
 It utilizes the Qiling snapshot functionality.

-The fuzzer can be adapted to test various targets instead of just fuzzing the EXIF data in images.
+The fuzzer can be adapted to fuzz various targets instead of just fuzzing the EXIF data in images.

 It utilises 2 simple mutations:
 - Bit flip